matt-l-01/bids-correction/README.md

-  --log               Generate just the update log for run-# changes (for testing) (default: False) --skip-log          This will not generate the log by default (only useful if log already generated) (default: False) --only-intendedfor  This will ONLY run the intended-for fix functions (default: False)
+  --log               Generate just the update log for run-# changes (for testing) (default: False) --skip-log          This will not generate the log by default (only useful if log already generated) (default: False) --only-intendedfor  This will ONLY run the intended-for fix functions (default: False) --no-links          This will NOT create hard links for run-# fixes and copy full files. (default: False)
 ```
 ## Parameters

 | Functionality         | Description                                                           |